-Leaf retention: Dies to ground in winter, leaving dry brown stalks
+Leaf retention: This wildflower dies to the ground in winter, leaving dry brown stalks and

 Growth rate: Moderate.